jcsherin/jcsherin.github.io/posts/dremel-column-striping.md

 1. Is an optional field present or not?
 2. Is a list empty or not?

-In a data model which allows both optional fields and lists, it will be possible to reconstruct any flattened nested data structure with a well-defined schema back to its original form, if these two structural properties are encoded as metadata.
+Consider a data model with these restrictions removed.
+It allows both optional fields and lists - the very features that introduce structural variations.
+Reconstructing any flattened nested data structure with a well-defined schema back to its original form is indeed possible, but this capability depends entirely on encoding these two structural properties (optional field presence and list status) as metadata.

+# Flattening

+To flatten a nested data structure, we first enumerate its potential column attributes.
+This involves traversing the schema in depth-first order.
+Each column attribute corresponds to a unique path of fields from the document's root up to a leaf node.
+The field definition at this leaf node determines the optionality and data type for that column attribute.

+- [ ] **TODO:** Diagram enumerate paths in a schema

+Next, we traverse an actual data instance of the nested structure, again in depth-first order.
+As we reach the leaf nodes in the data, we extract the scalar values and append them to the lists associated with their corresponding column attributes (as identified from the schema).

+- [ ] **TODO:** Diagram flattening nested value to column values

+# Metadata: Definition Level

+# Metadata: Repetition Level

 ---